LOYOLA UNIVERSITY CHICAGO

 Students will define systems thinking as a leadership model and Apply relevant components of systems thinking in real-world healthcare setting

-MHA 492 Governance of Healthcare Systems (1 Credit Hour)
+MHA 492 Policy in Health Systems (1 Credit Hour)

 Outcomes

-MHA 493 Performance Management in Healthcare (1 Credit Hour)
+MHA 493 Healthcare Performance Management (1 Credit Hour)

 This two-day immersion helps students build practical skills for ongoing performance management and monitoring of strategically aligned key performance indicators.
 Students will explore use of scorecards, dashboards as tool for ongoing outcomes monitoring, management within health systems.
 Students will be provided with supplemental reading, guest lecturers, participate in simulations, exercises.